iissnan/hexo-theme-next/.github/PULL_REQUEST_TEMPLATE.md

 Issue Number(s): N/A

 ## What is the new behavior?
+1.
+2.

+* Screens with this changes: N/A
+* Link to demo site with this changes: N/A

 ## Does this PR introduce a breaking change?
 - [ ] Yes.